 To keep the antique feel, I decided on both a picot cast on and off and the cowl could be worn upside down or right way up .. you choose.

 Using a set of small, circular 3.75mm needles and the picot cast on method, cast on 133 stitches.
-(7 repeats of 19 stitches)
+(7 repeats of the highlighted 19 stitches from the chart)

 |Picot Cast On|